IsaiaScope/Iso_Obsidian_2.0/React/theory/data/how-react-works.md

 - How Does React Work Behind The Scenes?
+	- make a snapshot of DOM, when changes are made (by State, Context, props) React create a new snapshot of the DOM, compare with the previous one and modifies the DOM just with necessary, don't recreate the entire of the DOM.
+React modifies the only parts needed nothing else.
 - Understanding the Virtual DOM & DOM Updates
 - Understanding State & State Updates